Luciano (footballer, born 1987)

-Luciano Silva da Silva (盧斯安奴; born 13 June 1987), simply known as Luciano is a Brazilian professional footballer who played as a centre back.
+Luciano Silva da Silva (盧斯安奴; born 13 June 1987), simply known as Luciano, is a Brazilian professional footballer who played as a centre back.

 Club career

-After playing for a number of clubs in the lower leagues of Brazilian football, Silva signed for Rangers in the Hong Kong First Division in 2013 from Vietnamese club An Giang.
+After playing for several clubs in the lower leagues of Brazilian football, Silva signed for Rangers in the Hong Kong First Division in 2013 from Vietnamese club An Giang.

 He made his debut for the club in a 1–2 away win against Kitchee.
 He scored his first goal against Yokohama FC Hong Kong.

 On 3 July 2017, it was revealed that Lee Man had added Luciano ahead of the 2017-18 season.